 A bail bondsman is a person or company that acts as a surety and will guarantee money or property as bail to ensure that the accused person will show up in court.
 Bail bond agents can usually secure a defendant’s release from jail within a few hours.
 It is also very important that you understand how bail bonds work in Phoenix and the State of Arizona.

 In Arizona, as it is with most states, the fees paid to the bail bondsman or agency is 10% of the bail.
 It is important to know that these rates are non-negotiable and typically non-refundable even if the charges are thrown out.
-If you contact the Law Offices of David Michael Cantor first, we can try to have the bail amount reduced or even argue that no bail should be required for the defendant.
+If you contact the DM Cantor first, we can try to have the bail amount reduced or even argue that no bail should be required for the defendant.
 There are many different types of bonds offered by local bail bond companies and they vary depending on the offense or your ability to pay (GPS monitoring, Credit/Debit Card bonds, etc.).
 Depending on the circumstances, you may choose to work with a Bail Bond Agency.

 >I’ve got the Bond, where do I go?